petitnau/algorand-vaults/README.md

   ...
 }
 ```
 The intuition is that the function ``foo`` is enabled whenever all the preconditions are respected.
 Executing ``foo`` results in a state update, specified in the function body.
-Preconditions may have various forms: for instance, they can be predicates on the contract state, or checks that certain transactions belong to the group where the function is called.
+Preconditions may have various forms: for instance, they can be predicates on the contract state, or checks that certain transactions belong to the group wherein the function is called.

-We refer to the [AlgoML whitepaper](https://petitnau.notion.site/petitnau/AlgoML-b6a7abd7f06a43679cd88a1e8a49b4f5) for More details on the use of AlgoML.
+We refer to the [AlgoML documentation](https://petitnau.notion.site/petitnau/AlgoML-b6a7abd7f06a43679cd88a1e8a49b4f5) for more details on the use of AlgoML.

 ## Contract state